-- In accordance with the Board Student Supervision Policies (SSPs) [WLS 3213 and 4213] and/or related administrative guidelines, a Professional Staff Member should not volunteer to assume responsibility for duties he or she cannot reasonably perform, since such assumption carries the same responsibilities as assigned duties. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - A "Reasonable Person Standard" should be used to establish this ECOC violation.
-Evidence gathered during the course of the investigation should be able to support a conclusion regarding whether the employee is unable or unwilling to adhere to the Board policy or policies involved. - For state level reporting and potential licensure action considerations, if any, see Section 9.0.
+- Consistent with the Board Student Supervision and Welfare Policies (SSWPs) [WLS 3213 and 4213] and/or related administrative guidelines, a Professional Staff Member should not volunteer to assume responsibility for duties he or she cannot reasonably perform, since such assumption carries the same responsibilities as assigned duties. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - A "Reasonable Person Standard" should be used to establish this ECOC violation.
+Evidence gathered during the course of the investigation should be able to support a conclusion regarding whether the Employee is unable or unwilling to adhere to the Board policy or policies involved. - For state level reporting and potential license action considerations, if any, see Section 9.0.

-4.0 ECOC VIOLATIONS-CONT'D. POTENTIAL VIOLATIONS OF POLICY ALONE-CONT'D.
+4.0 ECOC VIOLATIONS (CONT'D) POTENTIAL VIOLATIONS OF POLICY ALONE (CONT'D)